 Want more?
 How about 10% off selected on board purchases?
 You can save money simply by using your Jetstar card on board any Jetstar flight.
 Use your card to pay for food or beverages and you can enjoy 10% of the total bill.
 Easy.

 It’s also worthwhile looking out for any introductory offers that may be available.
 You may be able to save money on balance transfers, or you may enjoy bonus rewards points.
 Take a look at what’s on offer to see if there are any intro offers that work for you.

 The credit card market is positively bulging with options.
 From no frills low rate, low fee cards, to feature-packed platinum rewards cards, there is something for everyone.
 So, how do you choose the right one?
 Should you really go for a Jetstar credit card?

 Jetstar as an airline has been around for a while now.
 Established in 2003, Jetstar was introduced as Qantas’s low cost option.
 Since then, Jetstar has grown and expanded to become “Australia’s no.1 low fares airline”.
 Jetstar now has a fleet of 70 aircraft, which flies to 39 destinations around the world.

 This growth has spawned expansion into other areas.
 Jetstar now offers packages with Jetstar Holidays – as well as a range of financial products.

-Both of Jetstar’s credit cards could work well for frequent Jetstar flyers.
-If used correctly, they can offer an affordable way to earn points.
-They also offer an easy way to earn Jetstar Dollars or Qantas Points, with a few fancy perks thrown in to sweeten the deal.
+Jetstar’s credit card could work well for frequent Jetstar flyers.
+If used correctly, it can offer an affordable way to earn points.
 Interested?
-Check out Jetstar’s credit cards in more detail and pick the one for you.
+Check out Jetstar’s credit card in more detail.

 Something you need to know?
 Ask a our credit card expert a question.Ask a question